MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/verification.md

 ### Slim certification

-Before you can offer your MobilePay Online solution for your clients we will perform a 'slim certifcation' and supply merchant documenation.
+Before you can offer your MobilePay Online solution for your clients we will perform a 'slim certification' and supply merchant documentation.
 The 'slim certification' is performed in production and is required before you can go live.

-#### Slim certification - test webshop
+#### Slim certification - test web shop

 In order to complete the slim certification you must supply a test web shop in production.
 The test web shop should contain items for around 1 DKK for which we can test various flows.
 We will test the following: